Extracting Spotify Data

 Spotify, a Swedish music streaming and media company that set shop on 7th October 2008, is a household name today.
 While you may look at Spotify as only a streaming platform, it is a boon for developers who want to build services on top of music data.
 It exposes its APIs to developers and one can even submit an application built on top of Spotify to get it published by them.
 Today we will be showing you how to go about extracting songs data of music tracks from Spotify using the Spotify library in Python.

 Other than what we usually use for extracting data from websites, today we will also require Spotify, which is a lightweight Python library for Spotify Web API.
-On top of this, you must generate Client Credentials by going to this link.
+On top of this, you must generate Client Credentials.
 You will require two values-

 We have stored these in a separate file, and imported it into our code, for security purposes.

 Coming to the code itself, once you have made the required imports, you need to write a few functions that are required to extract data. .
 But first, you have to create an object of the Spotify class using the credentials that you obtained from the developer page of Spotify.
 The first one is get_track_ids – which will be used to return all the track ids for a given playlist id.